Naval Base Panama Canal Zone: Balboa Naval Yard and Base

 At the Port of Balboa, Balboa Terminal, Panama Canal Zone, the Navy had three dry docks for ship repair, Balboa Naval Depot, Balboa Naval Hospital, Balboa ammunition depot, 820-acre tank farm, refueling docks, net depot-weaving, large refrigerator storehouse and the Marine Barracks Panama Canal.
 The 15th Naval District headquarters was based Balboa on 65 acre.

 Before 1914, the Balboa was a marsh, before the US Navy took over the port, the site was developed by the Army Corps of Engineers during the Panama Canal construction.
 The 1914 Panama Canal Administration Building at Balboa seats on a hill overlooking the port, called Balboa Heights.
 Administration Building as extensive Canal art displays and the Goethals Monument.
 The Canal Zone Library and Museum opened in 1914 to showcase the Panama Canal construction.
 The largest Dry Dock, No. 1, completed in 1916, was able to repair battleships.
 The dry docks were used to repair some of the ships damaged in the Attack on Pearl Harbor in 1941.
 Port of Balboa was opened as the French Port La Boca, (the mouth) the US Navy renamed the port Port Ancon, after Ancon Hill, at the start of the Panama Canal construction, opening the port in 1909.
 In 1915, a US Navy VLF transmission station opened that radioed commands to US submarines based at Port of Balboa.
 The Navy also docked ships at Flamenco Island about 4 mi south of Port of Balboa.
 Flamenco Island is connected to the mainland by the Amador Causeway.
 The Amador Causeway was made from rock from the Canal construction.
 The Balboa drydocks became part of Astilleros Braswell International and now MEC Balboa Dry Docks Panama.
 Dry dock construction started in 1915.
 Work on drydock No. 2 was stopped in 1915, and not started again till January 1942.
 Once completed Drydock No. 2 could drydock two destroyers or two submarines at the same time.
 By the end of 1943, the Balboa Naval Yard was about the same size and capacity as Navy Yard Pearl Harbor at the end of 1941.
 For part of the dry Dock's history, since it opened in 1917, the dry dock was available for commercial ship repair.
 A 1921 rate card quotes a fee of 15 cents ($2.50 in 2022 dollars) per ton for dry docking and undocking, with a minimum charge.
 In 1920 the rate was 25 cents per ton ($3.59 in 2022).
 Six vessels were drydocked in 1920, of these two were subs USS R-25 and USS R-24, the other cargo ship, like the SS Katrina Luckenbach, also the yacht Carnegie.
-One of the first ship built at Balboa was the United States Navy patrol vesse, USS Pequeni in 1917.
+One of the first ship built at Balboa was the United States Navy patrol vessel, USS Pequeni in 1917.